0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 By setting the `allowedIssuer` to `*`, the user can provide a proof of that credential issued by any issuer.
 Alternatively, if the verifier adds the DID of a specific issuer inside the `allowedIssuer` array, the user must provide a proof of a credential issued by that specific issuer.

 !!!warning "Allowed Issuers"
     As stated above, when we use `*` in the "allowed issuers" segment (`allowedIssuers: ['*']`), we mean that we accept any entity that might have provided the credential.
-Even though this seems to be more practical, it may also be considered risky.
+Even though this seems to be convenient for testing purposes, it may also be considered risky.
 Applying due diligence by **actually choosing trusted specific issuers** should be the best approach.
+Only in rare cases, a verifier would accept any issuer, so we advise not to use `*`.

 This credential contains details in its `credentialSubject` of the birthday of the receiver.
 In this scenario, the user has to prove that the value contained in the attribute `birthday` is less than `lt` 20000101, namely that the user was born before 01/01/2000.